amarchen/helloworld-pro-sailfish/README.md

 All the pull requests are very welcome.
 I can see the following ToDo things for now (in the order of priority I think):
 * Create renaming wizard for Windows.
 Or do a cross-platform Python script or something like this
+* improve rename-to-my-project.sh.
+A bit too much duplication there
 * Improve docs.
 Always a noble goal
 * Make an app Cover page with one-two actions
     * And demonstrate a good way to share data between pages and cover (store it in main.qml possibly)